garymansted/Developer_Overview/README.md

 <a href="https://github.com/garymansted/ParView_APP"><img src="/assets/ParViewLogo1.png" width="240" height="240" title="ParView - Australian Parliment Streaming App"></a>

-ParView was the first and only mobile app for streeming live video streams from the Australian Parliment House.
+ParView was the first and only mobile app built to stream live video of the Australian Parliment House.

 ---